jdrsn/slate/source/includes/_objects.md

 `GET /r/<app>/<array>`

-Through the endpoints ending with `/<array>`, all objects in this array are retrieved.
+Through the endpoints ending with `<array>`, all objects in this array are retrieved.

 > <a href="https://qi.do/r/chat/message" target="_blank">qi.do/r/chat/message </a>